Gamma Crateris

-Gamma Crateris is a binary star system, divisible with a small amateur telescope, and located at the center of the southern constellation of Crater.
-It is visible to the naked eye with an apparent visual magnitude of 4.06.
-With an annual parallax shift of 39.62 mas as seen from Earth, this star is located 82.3 light years from the Sun.
+Gamma Crateris is a binary star system that is divisible with a small amateur telescope, and is located at the center of the southern constellation of Crater.
+Its name is a Bayer designation that is Latinized from γ Crateris and abbreviated Gamma Crt or γ Crt.
+This system is visible to the naked eye as a point of light with an apparent visual magnitude of 4.06.
+With an annual parallax shift of 37.71 mas as seen from Earth, this star is located at a distance of 86.5 ly from the Sun.
 Based upon the motion of this system through space, it is a potential member of the Castor Moving Group.